The Difference Between Extra Virgin Olive Oil and Other Olive Oil Varieties

 Owing to the way extra-virgin is made, it retains a much more pronounced olive taste and has a lower level of oleic acid than other olive oil varieties.
 It also contains more of the natural vitamins and minerals found in olives.

 In short, extra virgin olive oil is considered an unrefined oil since it’s not treated with chemicals and, because it’s produced via cold-extraction, it’s not altered by temperature.

 Low levels of oleic acid

-What determines a great extra virgin olive oil is the low level of oleic acid (the fatty acid that occurs in commercial vegetable oil) and the absence of flaws in the colour, taste and smell.
-It typically has a golden-green color, with a distinct olive, fruity flavour and a light peppery finish.
+What determines a great extra virgin is the low level of oleic acid (the fatty acid that occurs in commercial vegetable oil) and the absence of flaws in the colour, taste and smell.
+It typically has a golden-green colour, with a distinct olive, fruity flavour and a light peppery finish.

 Cooking with Extra Virgin Olive Oil

 Contrary to popular belief, you can cook with extra virgin olive oil.
 A newer mindset tells us that it does have a higher smoke point than originally thought and can be successfully used for frying.
 It is, in fact, extremely versatile for cooking and can be used for many different applications.
 See a selection of recipes here.